 The MDA and EOT SWCD developed curriculum and hosted the first workshop in 2011 (New York Mills, MN).
 The hands-on program engaged participants and addressed the combined topics of nitrogen and fertilizer management.
 The workshop was well received and emphasized a need for more.
 To meet this need, three central Minnesota workshops were held in both 2012 and 2013.
-In 2014 and 2015, one larger workshop was held.
+In 2014-2018, one larger workshop was held.
 The presentations were split between irrigation and nitrogen management.

-The Minnesota Department of Agriculture monitoring data indicates that high groundwater nitrate-nitrogen levels exist in central Minnesota and that nitrate levels have steadily increased in this region over the past two decades.
+The Minnesota Department of Agriculture water monitoring data indicates that high groundwater nitrate-nitrogen levels exist in central Minnesota and that nitrate levels have steadily increased in this region over the past two decades.
 The sandy soils in this area are a major factor contributing to the elevated groundwater nitrate levels.
 Proper irrigation water and nitrogen management are critical where vulnerable groundwater aquifers are prevalent.

 Impaired Waters Technical Advisor